Academic Appeals Processes

 Student Committee Appeals

-impartial and unbiased stance toward all participants in the academic appeal process, and focuses on adherence to university policy and basic standards of fairness and professionalism.
-Appeals are heard by this committee at the written request of
+and unbiased stance toward all participants in the academic appeal process, and focuses on adherence to university policy and basic standards of fairness and professionalism.
+Appeals are heard by this committee at the written request of an SEHD student.

 The chair directs regular SC meetings and, in conjunction with the Director of Academic Services and/or his/her designee, advises students and faculty on SC policies and procedures and schedules the committee for appeal hearings.